akamai/cli/README.md

 4. Compile the binary:

-  - For Linux, macOS, and other Unix-based systems, run: `go build -o cli/main.go`
+  - For Linux, macOS, and other Unix-based systems, run: `go build -o akamai cli/main.go`
   - For Windows, run: `go build -o akamai.exe cli/main.go`

 5. Move the `akamai` or `akamai.exe` binary so that it's available in your `$PATH`.